What is a Michigan Learning Community?

 - To ease the transition from high school to college

-Programs vary in several ways, including academic and participation requirements, thematic focus, residential or non-residential setting, size, and eligibility by college and class standing.
+Programs vary in several ways, including academic and participation requirements, thematic focus, residential setting, size, and eligibility by college and class standing.
 Visit the program websites in order to identify differences among specific programs.

 Students who are engaged in their learning and feel connected to their university are more likely to be successful in their undergraduate studies.
 It is easier for many students to be engaged and feel connected with a large university when they participate in a small learning community; it allows them to take advantage of opportunities to meet faculty and to make close friendships with peers around ideas and academic studies.
-They are more likely, in their first year, to make a succesful transition from high school to college and to build a strong academic and social foundation for success in subsequent years.
+They are more likely, in their first year, to make a successful transition from high school to college and to build a strong academic and social foundation for success in subsequent years.

 Yes!
 You can apply to several MLC programs, and you will be asked to rank up to two program preferences and submit the required essay(s) for each.

 Refer to the How to Apply section for complete application information.

 Can an LSA student be in both the Residential College and the Honors Program?